hoanhan101/hchord/README.md

 - You will be ask for IP to join on each machine.
 Default port is 9000.

 ## TODO
-- Fix rcp calls issue
+- Fix RPC calls issue
 - Dockerize everything
 - Test over AWS